mohamadrezakoohkan/Plister/README.md

 Working with property lists like a piece of cake.
 Plister creates,read,update and delete `.plist` files super fast in just **one row** :bowtie:
 Also values can encrypt by **AES** encryption :sunglasses: and plister will decrypt values when you need them! :alien:
 Speed of Plister is because it uses his own Cache system.
+Also this project is fully stable and 86% code coverage resultss can be found in *[codecov.io](https://codecov.io/gh/mohamadrezakoohkan/Plister/commit/)*

 ## What it can do ?